-CMR methods require that animals with radio collars be found within the study area boundary on the day (i) of each survey by an observer using a radio receiver and fixed-wing aircraft.
-These animals were considered "marks at risk," M_i , and this number was determined each day of the survey by a pilot/observer team that was not involved in subsequent visual searching that day.
-The remaining planes searched for all bears that they could find visually and determine whether they were collared with functioning radio collars (marked bears seen, or m_i) or "unmarked" (u_i).
-The key assumptions were that marked and unmarked bears each day were equally sightable; this was partially assured by making the aerial searching and telemetry determination of marks at risk independent of one another.
-Neither needs to be exhaustive, but precision is increased by increasing M_i and m_i .
-We premarked female bears in 1996 and 1997, but the density estimate was planned to include ongoing marking of boars and sows during the density estimates (Miller 1997).
+CMR methods require that animals with radiocollars be found within the study area boundary on the day (i) of each survey by an observer using a radio receiver and fixed-wing aircraft.
+These animals were considered "marks at risk," $M_i$ , and this number was determined each day of the survey by a pilot/observer team that was not involved in subsequent visual searching that day.
+The remaining planes searched for all bears that crew could find visually to determine whether bears were collared with functioning radiocollars (marked bears seen, or $m_i$ ) or "unmarked" ( $u_i$ ).
+The key assumptions were that marked and unmarked bears each day were equally sightable, and this was partly assured by making the aerial searching and telemetry determination of marks at risk independent of one another.
+Neither needs to be exhaustive, but precision is increased by increasing $M_i$ and $m_i$ .
+Premarking of female bears was done in 1996 and 1997, but the density estimate was planned to include ongoing marking of boars and sows during the density estimates (Miller 1997).